nh-mike/kubernetes-dashboard-tall-namespace/README.md

+## Archive Notice
+As the Kubernetes Dashboard project is archived, so too is this repository.
+Thanks for using my little project!

 # kubernetes-dashboard-tall-namespace
 I got sick and tired of a namespace dropdown that maxes out at 256px tall.<br />
 So I made it calc(100% - 40px) tall.<br />